Certain ways of giving radiation therapy can help keep radiation away from healthy tissue:

 - Stereotactic radiation therapy uses a head frame attached to the skull to aim radiation beams directly at the tumor.

-Radiation therapy to the brain can affect growth and development in young children and is not standard treatment for children younger than 3 years.
+Radiation therapy to the brain can affect the growth and development of children younger than 3 years.
 For this reason, conformal radiation therapy and proton-beam therapy that limit damage to healthy brain tissue are being studied in infants and children with ependymoma.

-Damage to the brain in young children treated for ependymoma is not always due to the effects of radiation therapy.
+Damage to the brain in young children treated for ependymoma is not always caused by the radiation therapy.
 For example, when hydrocephalus (abnormal buildup of fluid in the brain) is found at diagnosis, it is linked with lower intelligence test scores following surgery and before radiation therapy.